 Public Health, Safety, and Transportation Committee — March 10, 2026

-The meeting was professional and focused on operational approvals and technical reports with no public testimony recorded.
+The meeting was a standard business session focused on operational approvals and departmental updates with no public testimony or significant conflict.

 Public impact